cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

-This does mean there is a cost associated with this product, but the good news is that our bills by the end of the semester should only amount to a few dollars, at most.
+This does mean there is a cost associated with this product, but the good news is that our bills by the end of the semester should only amount to $5 to 10 dollars, at most.
 **[Follow Step 2][gcloudInstall]** to enable billing for your new project.
 See also the page on how to